-Both the October and November iterations of Haverclash were hard-fought victories for Naiman, who plays as the character Ike, followed closely by Gentile, who took second place in both tournaments with the fighters Shulk and Snake.
+The October, November, and December iterations of Haverclash have been hard-fought victories for Naiman, who plays as the character Ike, followed closely by Gentile, who took second place in all three tournaments with the fighters Shulk and Snake.

 “The club is really enjoyable because it’s so relaxed,” said co-head Brian Thai ‘22.
 “Anyone throughout the Tri-Co can join and participate, regardless of skill level, and we only have a tournament once a month.
 So if that’s not for you, there’s still plenty of time to just come hang out and play games with us.”